amdudda/Snake/README.txt

 4. User can set screen size.
     a.
 Not all sizes will work on all monitors.
 5. User can set number of grid squares.
     a.
-Note that I carefully selected numbers of squares that will result in full coverage of screens even when expanded.
+Note that I carefully selected numbers of squares that will result in grids with no "partial squares" on screens even when resized.
 6. Extended Features:
     a.
 Add a new mazewall to board every 3 kibbles.
     b.
 Axe halves the length of the snake.
 Appears every 5 kibbles but disappears once the next kibble is eaten.